mehrdadzakershahrak/MindForge-Framework/CODE_OF_CONDUCT.md

+# Code of Conduct

-### Our Pledge
+## Our Pledge

-In the interest of fostering an open and welcoming environment, we pledge to make participation in our project and our community a harassment-free experience for everyone.
+We pledge to make participating in our project a harassment-free experience for everyone.

-### Our Standards
+## Our Standards

-Examples of behavior that contributes to creating a positive environment include:
+Positive behavior includes:

+- Demonstrating empathy and kindness toward other people.
-Being respectful of differing viewpoints and experiences.
+- Being respectful of differing opinions, viewpoints, and experiences.
-Gracefully accepting constructive criticism.
+- Giving and gracefully accepting constructive feedback.
-Focusing on what is best for the community.
-Showing empathy towards other community members.
-Examples of unacceptable behavior by participants include:
+- Accepting responsibility and apologizing to those affected by our mistakes.

+Unacceptable behavior includes:

-The use of sexualized language or imagery and unwelcome sexual attention or advances.
+- The use of sexualized language or imagery, and sexual attention or advances.
-Trolling, insulting/derogatory comments, and personal or political attacks.
+- Trolling, insulting or derogatory comments, and personal or political attacks.
-Public or private harassment.
+- Public or private harassment.
-Other conduct which could reasonably be considered inappropriate in a professional setting.
+- Any other conduct which could reasonably be considered inappropriate in a professional setting.

-### Enforcement
+## Enforcement

-Violations of the code of conduct may be reported to the project team.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+Violations of the Code of Conduct may be reported by contacting the project team.
+All complaints will be reviewed and investigated.